sustac/SearchCrawl/README.md

 Once everything has been installed, simply type ./run.sh.

 This will initiate the crawler once you have specified an output file and the url to start from.
-The crawler will grab links from the first 15 pages it encounters, and then crawl all of them for title of the page, base_url and of course links.
-I have set it to 15 just to limit the run time of the crawler.
+The crawler will grab links from the pages it encounters, and then crawl all of them for title of the page, base_url, body and of course links.

 Once done you will be prompted to use the graph program or the index program.
 The graph program can produce various graph metrics of the websites and links plus draw a simple visualization of the graph.
-The index program will let you search for whatever terms you like and will return all results.
-You can also get the frequency of whatever term you supply.
+The index program will let you search the crawled data for the terms you supply.
+It will generate a score for each page and then return the title and website url.

+You dont have to use run.sh.
+You can run the programs on the command line.

 Some examples websites to try to see the difference in metrics: